 In order to help you test your agent, the simulator also takes additional command line arguments.
 The full syntax is "java vacworld.VacuumWorld [-batch] [-rand seed]" where seed is an integer.
 The -batch option turns off the pauses between each move.
 This is useful if you simply want to see what score your agent would get in a particular environment, and don't care about the sequence of moves.
 The -rand option will cause the simulator to generate a pseudo-random state, using the seed you provide for the random number generator.

 Every time you provide the same seed, you will get the same state.
 This is useful if you wish to test whether a change to your agent improves its behavior in a particular environment.
 It is also possible to create a driver class that creates a new VacuumWorld object and provides it with an initial state of your own design.
 See the VacuumState class for details on how to create states.
 To start the simulation, call VacuumWorld.start().

 I will test your agent with multiple room and dirt configurations, one of which will be the one shown in this assignment.
 Your grade will depend significantly on the performance measure your agent receives when performing the task in each of these different initial states.
 Therefore, it is imperative that you test your agent under a variety of situations.
 You may even want to manually create some particularly difficult initial states and test your agent on them.
 The performance measure depends mostly on the ability to complete the task (that is, clean the room and return to the starting position), but also takes into account how efficiently the agent accomplishes its tasks.
 For details on how the performance measure is calculated, see the getPerformanceMeasure() method in VacuumWorld.
 Note that you don't have to have an optimal solution to get an A on this assignment, but a near optimal solution would help.
+Generally speaking, running time will not be considered, but if your agent takes longer than five seconds to decide on an action, you will be penalized.
 Finally, the elegance of your design will be considered in your grade as well.
 However, this design need not be based on an architecture described in the book; it could be something you developed yourself.
+Note, when possible, make your code modular.
+A single method consisting of hundreds of lines with deeply nested if/then statements is inelegant, hard to debug, and hard to understand.